jonasjohansson/11.igem.se/pages/wiki/public-engagement.md

 ![](/static/img/wiki/public_engagement-school_02.jpg) ![](/static/img/wiki/public_engagement-school_04.jpg)

-## PIXID Card Game

-Synthetic Biology should be fun and interactive, therefore we created a new game to interact with the non-scientific community.
-Since iGEM Stockholm 2018 team had some great input with their boardgame "Plasmido", we decided to launch a new card game called Pixid!

-Pixid name is originally form Pix = Picture and Id = it.
-This means picture it !

-So people will give their answer based on the provided pictures on the cards.

-This is tool for us to engage people not only with science background, but also public in general.

-Pixid is accessible to all generations and to players with different cultural background as the cards are picture-based.
-The game aims at raising attention and awareness around antibiotic resistance.
-Some basic questions like "What represents sickness to you?" are asked to the players.
-The questions become more specific to our project as we can collect feedback from people how they think about our project as we ask about their familiarity to bacteriophage therapy until how they want it to get the treatment if we can produce it in large scale.
-Scoring board is provided, the player will be given point if their answer is one of the possible answers.
-The best answer chosen from the survey will be given 2 points.
-Some players added that this media is so powerful and fun as they are challenged to get the highest point.

-For children, these cards can be used as memory game.
-As they play the game, we can also raise their awareness about the antibiotic resistance by telling story about the bacteria and our project.
+---

 ## Bioethics and Biolegislation

-Last May 29th we got the chance to learn about biotechnological innovation and bioethics in an event organized by our iGEM Stockholm team.
+We got the chance to learn about biotechnological innovation and bioethics in an event organized by our iGEM Stockholm team.
 The event took place at Stockholm University, thanks to the collaboration with the SU-Young Faculty Professors Association.
-We were very fortunate to have Joanna Applequist, an European Patent Attorney from Valea AB; and Jesper Ahlin Merceta, an expert in Bioethics, from KTH Royal Institute of Technology; as our guest speakers.
+We were very fortunate to have Joanna Applequist, a European Patent Attorney from Valea AB, and Jesper Ahlin Merceta, an expert in Bioethics, from KTH Royal Institute of Technology, as our guest speakers.

 Joanna Applequist gave us an introduction to intellectual property and provided an overview of aspects to consider when pursuing a patent for an invention.
 She also explained to us the patentability criteria focusing on the life science field and talked about the process of drafting and prosecuting patent applications.
-Importantly, Joanna provided a list of do’s and don’ts for inventors who wanted to secure intellectual property rights to their technology.
+Importantly, Joanna provided a list of dos and don’ts for inventors who wanted to secure intellectual property rights to their technology.

-On the other hand, Jesper discuss some moral trade-offs in the development and use of biotechnology.
-We discussed how should the possibilities of biotechnology, such as making human beings resistant to harmful or deadly viruses, be weighed against moral constraints such as, for instance, not using fetuses for research purposes.
-He also made us question ourselves about the values are at stake and how should society deal with such moral trade-offs.
+On the other hand, Jesper discusses some moral trade-offs in the development and use of biotechnology.
+We talked about how possibilities of biotechnology, such as making human beings resistant to harmful or deadly viruses, be weighed against moral constraints such as, for instance, not using fetuses for research purposes.
+He also made us question our selves about the values that are at stake and how should society deal with such moral trade-offs.

+---

+## pixid _Let's play!_

+Biology should be fun and interactive, so we created a game to interact with the non-scientific community.
+We had seen positive responses from the [boardgame Plasmido by iGEM Stockholm 2019](http://2018.igem.org/Team:Stockholm/Public_Engagement#boardgame) and decided to launch our own card game pixid (yes, it's an anagram).
+The name is simple with **pix** coming from *picture* and **id** from *it*.
+This means **picture it!**

+Pixid is accessible to all generations and to players with a different cultural background as the cards are picture-based.
+The game aims at raising attention and awareness around antibiotic resistance.
+Some basic questions like "What represents sickness to you?" are asked to the players.
+The questions progressively become more specific to our project.
+Using the provided scoring board, the player will be given a point if their guess is one of the possible answers.
+The best answer chosen from the survey will be given 2 points.
+Some players mentioned that this playful approach is so fun that they are motivated to get the highest score.

+For children, these cards can also be used as a memory game, or as a visual complement in explaining the story behind our project.

+---

+## World Water Week

+When it comes to that which keeps us afloat, the World Water Week (WWW) is one of the most significant annual events in the world, as it shines much-needed light on global water issues while facilitating productive discussions.
+The week is hosted by Stockholm International Water Institute in the massive Tele2 arena, a popular site for major concerts and events.
+Along with the likes of Facebook and Microsoft, iGEM Stockholm 2018 and 2019 were invited to participate in a panel discussing antimicrobial resistance and water relations, and also host a young professional booth. iGEM Stockholm 2018 had the honor to present their winning iGEM project Biotic Blue and also gave way for iGEM Stockholm 2019 to share our project, Esther phage therapy, tackling an alternative to antibiotics; a common pollutant of our waters.

+During WWW, we were also allowed to introduce our project to professionals and receive comments from specialists.
+Further, valuable feedback was obtained, which was of importance in the further shaping of our project.
+Perspectives upon the functioning in different physiological conditions, such as ¿low pH? , were obtained.
+Later on in the lab, this would be demonstrated by experiments that showed that effectively in these conditions, there is no adequate response.

+## Biomimetics summer project 2020

+As one of our members, Jonas Johansson, has a lecture position at Beckmans college of design, there has been a dialogue from the beginning of how synthetic biology could become part of their design education.
+Beckmans offer bachelor degrees in product design, fashion, and visual communication, and provides the possibility for summer projects, so there are plenty of venues to explore.

+To understand what could be done further, Jonas and his collaborator, fashion designer Linda Nurk, were given introduction lab exercises, from Rasmus Bengtsson in iGEM Stockholm 2017.
+This later led to inviting Jasper Bloemen from Glimps, a synthetic biology design studio that focuses on educational workshops within design.

+Jonas and Linda will shortly after the Jamboree travel to France to participate in the Biofabrication weekend, an intense 2 days, facilitated by Glimps to learn more and define the 2020 project.